felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 That's the beautiful thing about markets, they give you what you want.

-Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes what is most natural for humans; the near-sightedness and fleeting pleasures.
+Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes for what is most natural for humans; near-sightedness and fleeting pleasures.

-If you could ask for the future, do you know what to ask for?
+If you could ask for the future, would you know what to ask for?

-Imagine a tool that can help us understand the identities we exert on the markets, a tool that could turn our intuitions into facts.
+Imagine a tool that could help us understand these identities, a tool that could turn our intuitions into facts.